-On Wednesday, March 13, TKC’s president, Graeme Keith, was honored with the Mecklenburg County Council’s Eagle Scout Alumni award.
+On Wednesday, March 13, TKC’s Chairman, Graeme Keith, was honored with the Mecklenburg County Council’s Eagle Scout Alumni award.
 He was chosen as the recipient because he has unmistakably exceeded the Eagle Charge throughout his life.
 The Charge reads:

 You are a marked man